bharaththiruveedula-zz/UIDM/README.md

-UIDfororg
+UIDM
 =========

-UIDfororg is a portal for the organisation, communtiy or may be even for a country, which is used to provide and maintain a unique ID for the members or citizens.
-An android app is also available for the users.
+UIDM is a web portal for the communtiy or a country, which is used to provide and maintain a unique ID for the members or citizens